 Once implant bone attachment has been checked and confirmed, the new teeth can be made.
 They are made from tooth coloured porcelain producing a natural appearance, which is almost impossible to spot against natural teeth.
 A titanium post is connected to the implant and held in place with a small screw.
 The finished tooth is then glued onto the post with special type of dental cement.

-We allow six months for the bone to fuse around the implant and become solid in the jawbone.
+We allow three to six months for the bone to fuse around the implant and become solid in the jawbone.
 During this time, a temporary crown or denture is used to fill the gap.
-After six months, the Dental Surgeon begins to build the new crowns, bridges or dentures that will be placed on the implants.
+After three to six months, the Dental Surgeon begins to build the new crowns, bridges or dentures that will be placed on the implants.

 During your visit, your dentist will outline the options available to suit your needs and budget, as well as providing you with a bespoke treatment plan.
 We understand the importance of making our dental care available to everybody – that’s why we offer finance options, to spread the cost of your treatment and monthly plans, to cover the cost of your routine dental care.